SUP LESSONS IN DUBAI

 The SUP lessons Basics is intended for those folks who want to try stand up paddling for the first time, for those who have been self taught, or for those who have perhaps been introduced to SUP by friends or family, but have not had any formal paddling instruction.

 Many first timers are nervous anticipating that maintaining balance will be difficult, or are afraid of falling in.
 But the truth is most people don’t fall in and few have issues with balance after the first few minutes.
 If you can ride a bike or ski, you can paddle a board!

-Total Paddle Boarding basics class duration is 1 Hour in a group of 5-10 persons persons every Tuesday/Friday/Saturday 8:00 am
+Total SUP lessons, Stand Up Paddle boarding lessons basics class duration is 1 Hour in a group of 5-10 persons persons every Tuesday/Friday/Saturday 8:00 am

 HOW MUCH DOES SUP LESSONS COST

 |Couple private SUP lesson (2 people)||1 hour||AED 200 x person||BOOK|